CampusAI/CampusAI.github.io/_papers/soft_actor_critic/Soft-Actor-Critic.md

 ## Contribution
  - __Stable Learning:__ Results show similar performance across different seeds, in contrast to other off-policy methods.
+ - Better than other SOTA algorithms (DDPG, PPO, TD3) in **complex environments**: Maximum entropy framework improves performance in those cases.

 ## Weaknesses
-- It presents a high variability when using deterministic policies (cannot take advantage of entropy)
+- It presents a high variability when using **deterministic policies** (cannot take advantage of entropy).
+Since SAC converges to stochastic policies, it is often beneficial to make the final one deterministic.
-- Sensitive to reward scaling.
+- Sensitive to **reward scaling**.
 Since it affects the temperature parameter controlling the entropy.
 Larger reward means lower entropy.